Great idea - now what?

 • Check the FAQ

-If you have any further questions about IPR, consult Kolja Laane for the contact person for your faculty or see link/info below if available.
+If you have any further questions about IPR, consult the contact person for your faculty.
+See link/info below.

 Want to become an entrepreneur?